YashDThapliyal/meetGPT-team14/README.md

 Engage in an interactive, chat-like experience with GPT-3.5-turbo.
 Ask questions about the meeting transcript, and get contextual, insightful responses from the AI assistant.

 ### 3. **NameMention**
-Easily locate mentions of specific names within the meeting transcript, along with precise timestamps, to find out where you were mentioned.
+Easily locate mentions of specific names within the meeting transcript, along with precise timestamps.

 ### 4. **EmailGen**
 Effortlessly generate professional emails based on the meeting transcript.
 Input the recipient's name, subject, and content, and let meetGPT handle the rest.